-Our nominating and corporate governance committee consists of Mr. Auerbach, Ms. St.Clare and Ms. Greenwood.
-Our board of directors has determined each of Mr. Auerbach, Ms. St.Clare and Ms. Greenwood to be independent under the listing standards.
-The chairperson of our nominating and corporate governance committee is Mr. Auerbach.
+Our nominating and corporate governance committee will consist of and .
+Our board of directors has determined each of and to be independent under the listing standards.
+The chairperson of our nominating and corporate governance committee is .
 As a controlled company, we intend to rely upon the exemption for the requirement that we have a nominating and corporate governance committee comprised entirely of independent directors.